code-bot/Article-Summarizer/README.md

 - Download the zip file
 - Within the downloaded folder, open the "SummarizerExtension" folder
 - Open "AylienSummarizerClient.swift" located in the "AylienSummarizerClient" folder using any text editor
 - At the top of the code, in the "API constants" section, add the AYLIEN App Key and App ID found in your Dashboard after logging into the AYLIEN Text Analysis website (https://developer.aylien.com).
-After adding the credentials, save the file and close it.
+After adding the credentials, save the file and close it. **Make sure to remove "<>" angle brackets when adding the credentials**
 ```
 //
 //  AylienSummarizerClient.swift